QUARKS: Identification of large-scale Kronecker Vector-AutoRegressive models: Appendix. Proof for Theorem

-In this Appendix, we derive the proof of convergence for the regularized Alternating Least Squares in matrix form.
-The proof builds on \cite{Li:15} and therefore we only highlight the main changes here compared to the vector form.
-First, an inner product for matrices in $\mathbb{R}^{(N(N_t-1)+N^3) \times N}$ is defined.
+In this appendix, we derive the proof of convergence for the regularized ALS with a very particular normalization.
+The proof builds on \cite{Li:15} and therefore, we only highlight the main changes here compared to the vector form.